danielrosehill/Master_Backup_Strategy/README.md

 I run Clonezilla as often as I remember.
 Approximately once every 3 months.
 Worth noting: I have yet to have to rely upon this for restore; rather Timeshift has been enough to roll back to a restore point in the event of any system intsability.

+### Getting Clonezilla disk clones onto an NAS

+I am currently working on a way to get these clones onto an NAS.
+Obviously, it makes the most sense to just do this directly over the LAN via SSH.
+As my initial attempt at that failed, I have instead simply copied the image.

+The syntax here is:

+`sudo rsync -avz ClonezillaImageFolder mynasuser@100.888.88.888::SharedFolder/MyBackup`

+Note the syntax is:

+* Two colons after the NAS IP
+* Shared folder name
+* Path for saving

 ## Local Offsite Backup 1.
 Via Cloudberry